-H. Return of unexpended funds: In the event the City determines that the Contractor possesses an unexpended balance of funds from any advance payments made to the Contractor, then all such unexpended advanced funds will be returned to the City within ten (10) days written notice to the Contractor.
+Return of unexpended funds: In the event the City determines that Η. the Contractor possesses an unexpended balance of funds from any advance payments made to the Contractor, then all such unexpended advanced funds will be returned to the City within ten (10) days written notice to the Contractor.
 The City's acceptance of any such amounts shall not constitute a waiver of any claim that the City may otherwise have arising out of this Agreement.

-I. Federal Funds contingency: All payments under this Agreement, whether in whole or in part, are subject to and contingent upon the continuing availability of Federal Funds for the purposes of the Program.
-In the event that Federal Funds, or any part thereof, are not awarded to the City or are reduced or eliminated by the Federal Government or the State of Colorado, the City may reduce the total amount of compensation to be paid to the Contractor by revising Exhibit A or it may terminate this Agreement.
+Federal Funds contingency: All payments under this Agreement, Ι. whether in whole or in part, are subject to and contingent upon the continuing availability of Federal Funds for the purposes of the Program.
+In the event that Federal Funds, or any part thereof, are not awarded to the City or are reduced or eliminated by the Federal Government or the State of Colorado, the City may terminate this Agreement or it may amend the total amount of compensation to be paid to the Contractor by executing a written amendment to Exhibit A upon notice and mutual agreement of the Parties.

-J. No duplication of funds for same Services: The monies provided for and received under this Agreement are the only and sole funds received by the Contractor from or through the City and County of Denver for payment of the Services provided under this Agreement.
+J. No duplication of funds for same Services: The monies provided for and received under this Agreement are the only and sole funds received by the Contractor from or through the City and County of Denver for payment of the Services Boulder County/H1B/LV City Contract No. 202158073-00 02/01/2021-01/31/2025 DEDO-WD -H1B Grant (gov entities) - 202158073-00 Date template issued by CAO: 2-16-21 provided under this Agreement.
 In the event the Contractor shall receive any other monies from or through the City or any other party in order to provide the Services, then the compensation received hereunder may be reduced by such amount or amounts at the sole option of the City.
 The Contractor shall report promptly, in writing to the Director, all amounts received upon receipt.